cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Bug fix for https://bugs.launchpad.net/or/+bug/1877644 SPEED signals not being updated in multiplayer clients.
 By cesarbl
 - Web server: web TrackMonitor added, by mbm_OR
 - Avoid 3D cab stuttering by a mutable shape primitive, by YoRyan
-- ORTS_SIGNED_TRACTION_TOTAL_BRAKING cab control https://trello.com/c/sHS9ZfNL/463-traction-braking-control-considering-train-brake , by Paolo
 - bug fix for memory leak, see http://www.elvastower.com/forums/index.php?/topic/34069-potential-memory-leak/
 - track gauge can be changed over the whole route, see http://www.elvastower.com/forums/index.php?/topic/34022-adjusting-track-gauge/
 - first edition of management of ORTS_POWERKEY and ORTS_BATTERY cab controls, by Paolo
 - re-introduced advanced coupling, by steamer_ctn
+- NEW: fixes in local and web TrackMonitor, by mbm_OR